Recology Artist in Residents Program Covid-19 Updates

 Interested in learning more about the Artist in Residence Program?
 Join us for a special webinar on the fourth Thursday of each month to learn about the history of the program, work of past artists, and how the residency has supported the local arts community over the past thirty years.

-Learn more about the Recology Transfer Station and Recycling Center and Recycle Central at Pier 96 by viewing the videos and virtual tours below.
+Learn more about how Recology processes recycling, compost, and landfill-bound materials by viewing the videos and virtual tours below.

 In this interactive tour of the Recology San Francisco Transfer Station and Recycling Center you can explore the 47-acre site and learn about what makes Recology unique.
 Points of interest include our Household Hazardous Waste Collection Program, the Artist in Residence Program, and the three-acre sculpture garden.

 The San Francisco Transfer Station and Recycling Center is a hub for resource recovery activities.
 Learn about all the programs Recology offers at this site, from construction and demolition debris processing to our innovative Artist in Residence Program.

 On this tour you will learn about Recycle Central at Pier 96, one of the most technologically advanced material sorting facilities in the country.
 Follow along the sorting process for paper, plastic, metal, and glass and learn about the latest technologies including optical sorters and robots.

 Learn more about how materials from the blue bin are sorted into various commodities and what you can do to improve your recycling habits.

 In this virtual tour you will learn about the entire compost process, from food scraps to mature compost in use on California farms.
 You will also learn about the many benefits of compost, including how it improves soil health, fights climate change, and conserves water.